elastic/kibana/src/plugins/console/README.md

 ### `load_from` query parameter

-The `load_from` query parameter enables opening Console with prepopulated reuqests in two ways: from the elastic.co docs and from within other parts of Kibana.
+The `load_from` query parameter enables opening Console with prepopulated requests in two ways: from the elastic.co docs and from within other parts of Kibana.

 Plugins can open requests in Kibana by assigning this parameter a `data:text/plain` [lz-string](https://pieroxy.net/blog/pages/lz-string/index.html) encoded value.
 For example, navigating to `/dev_tools#/console?load_from=data:text/plain,OIUQKgBA+gzgpgQwE4GMAWAoA3gIgI4CucSAnjgFy4C2CALulAgDZMVYC+nQA` will prepopulate Console with the following request: